V-Sekai/manuals/decisions/20230516-create-an-aquarium-nightclub-booth-for-virtual-market.md

 1. **Aquatic-themed decorations**: Use 3D models of marine life, such as fish, corals, and seaweed, to create a realistic underwater environment.
 2. **Dynamic lighting**: Implement the ambiance of a nightclub.
 3. **Interactive elements**: Add interactive components, such as touch-sensitive screens or motion sensors, to allow visitors to interact with the marine life and control the lighting effects.
-4. **A Mesmerizing Jellyfish Hostess**:
+4. **Jellyfish Hostess:**:

-**JellyBell**, our enchanting jellyfish girl, warmly welcomes visitors and expertly introduces them to the booth's products and services.
-Her almost transparent skin and mesmerizing **bioluminescent patterns** create an ethereal presence that captivates onlookers.
+**JellyBell**, our enchanting hostess, welcomes visitors and showcases the booth's offerings with her ethereal presence.

-Wearing an **Iridescent Flowing Gown**, JellyBell's appearance is further enhanced by the gown's sheer fabric, intricate bioluminescent patterns, and multiple layers of lightweight fabric.
-Delicate ribbons, emulating jellyfish tendrils, trail behind her, adding to her aquatic allure.

-As a knowledgeable hostess, JellyBell ensures guests don't miss any crucial details or captivating demonstrations while remaining the center of attention throughout their booth experience.
+Wearing an **Iridescent Gown** with sheer fabric and ribbons, her aquatic charm is amplified.
+As a knowledgeable guide, JellyBell provides guests with an engaging booth experience.

 5. **Ambient music**: Include background music that complements the aquarium and nightclub themes.